I’m Maura and this is the story of my undiagnosed child, Jack.

 What finding support has meant to us

-We don’t know what way our journey with Jack will go; we just take it one day at a time and enjoy each day to the fullest.
-We are blessed to have him in our lives and he has surpassed all the expectations of every doctor who met him when he entered our world.
+There’s no way to know which way our journey with Jack will go; we just take it one day at a time and enjoy each day to the fullest.
+We’re blessed to have him in our lives and he has surpassed all the expectations of every doctor who met him when he entered our world.
 He continues to fight through his battles and comes out smiling all the time.

 Read more about SWAN UK.